How long does Vermox take to cure threadworm?

 5th June 2019

 Sometimes it’s not the deadly or dangerous diseases that get us running to the doctor the quickest.
-It’s usually anything we find to be a bit of a nuisance or anything we think is a bit gross, that gets us dashing off to the pharmacy at the speed of light.
-Common examples of these types of problems include head lice, verrucas and threadworm all have people wanting to treat them ASAP and the similarities between them seem to be that they are highly contagious and they seem to mainly affect children.
+Usually, anything we find to be a bit of a nuisance or anything we think is a bit gross will get us dashing off to the surgery at the speed of light.
+Common examples of these types of problems include head lice, verrucas, and threadworms.
+All of these have people wanting to be treated as soon as possible.
+These issues all share two similarities, they are highly contagious and they seem to mainly affect children.

 What is threadworm?

-As mentioned, threadworm is harmless.
+As we have mentioned, threadworm is harmless.
 The infection is caused by a small parasitic worm that works its way into your large intestine.
 This worm will make a home in the small intestine and will then lay its eggs there.
-Once the worm is in your system, it will pass through in your stool and you may notice the worms in the toilet; they are small and white and look like tiny pieces of thread (hence the name).
+Once the worm is in your system, it will pass through you in your stool.
+You may notice the worms in the toilet; they are small and white and look like tiny pieces of thread, hence the name.

-Although the worms are harmless and don’t cause any real pain or discomfort, you may experience itching around the anus.
-This is especially true at night, as this is when the worms lay their eggs.
-This itchy feeling can then cause you to scratch your anus in your sleep, and the eggs (super tiny as they are), get lodged underneath your fingernails.
-From there, you could unknowingly transfer them to surfaces, clothing and food, to be touched, picked up and ingested by the next person.
+Although the worms are harmless and don’t cause any real pain or discomfort, you may experience an uncomfortable scratching sensation around the anus.
+This is especially true at night, as this is when the worms will lay their eggs.
+This itchy feeling can then cause you to scratch your anus in your sleep, and the incredibly small eggs get lodged underneath your fingernails.
+From there, you could unknowingly transfer them to surfaces, clothing, and even food.
+These surfaces will then be touched, picked up, and possibly ingested by the next person.

 How do I treat threadworm?

-Thankfully, although the infection is a nuisance, the treatment is simple.
-Vermox tablets contain Mebendazole, which kills the worms by preventing them from absorbing sugar.
-Because the worms need sugar to survive, so denying them what they need to survive effectively kills them and they will then be excreted from the gut in your stool.
+Thankfully, although the infection is a nuisance and is very transmissible, treatment is simple.
+Vermox tablets contain Mebendazole, an active agent that kills the worms by preventing them from absorbing sugar from your body.
+Threadworms need sugar to survive, so denying them what they need to survive effectively kills them.
+The dead worms will then be excreted from the gut in your stool.

-However, this process does not kill any unhatched eggs so it’s important to practise good hygiene to avoid re-infection.
+However, this process does not kill any unhatched eggs, so it’s important to practice good hygiene to avoid re-infection.
 This is the main thing that you can do in order to prevent reinfection, but we will go into further detail later.

 How long does Vermox take to work?

 Generally, you will only need a single dose of Vermox to clear up any threadworm infections.
-After taking 1 tablet, it can take up to 3 days for any dead worms to fully pass through your system but after that, you should be in the clear.
+After taking one tablet it can take up to three days for any dead worms to fully pass through your system but after that, you should be in the clear.
 If there is not a massive improvement you may be prescribed a second dosage a few weeks later.

-It’s important to always practise good hygiene, as not doing so is likely what’s causing the threadworm infestation in the first place.
-Always wash your hands before and after eating, avoid touching your mouth after touching surfaces that are commonly touched by other people.
+It’s important to always practise good hygiene, not doing so is likely what’s causing the threadworm infestation in the first place.
+You should always wash your hands before and after eating.
+You should also avoid touching your mouth after touching surfaces that are commonly touched by other people.
 Amazingly, it needs to be said that you should always wash your hands after going to the toilet.

-While being treated for threadworm, you may want to pay close attention to.
-When washing your hands, really take care to scrub behind the fingernails to make sure there are no pesky eggs hiding there.
-Keeping your fingernails short and you try and make sure you keep your nails clean, this will go some way to sorting this issue out.
+When you are being treated for threadworm, you may want to pay close attention to other points.
+When washing your hands, you should really take care to scrub behind the fingernails, this is to ensure that no pesky eggs are hiding there.
+If you keep your fingernails short and you try and make sure you keep your nails clean, this will go some way to sorting this issue out.

 There are other things that you can do to avoid threadworms.
-You should make sure to wear underwear or pyjamas (or both) to bed at night to protect yourself slightly from scratching while using Threadworm medication.
-Having a bath or shower in the morning, rather than before you go to bed at night, will also help to wash away any eggs that were laid in the anus area overnight.
+You should make sure to wear underwear or pyjamas to bed at night, as this will protect you slightly from scratching yourself whilst using threadworm medication.
+Having a bath or shower in the morning rather than before you go to bed at night will also help to wash away any eggs that were laid in the anus area overnight.